gml9812/OCR/README.md

     └── response_parser.py    # Utility for parsing JSON responses (used by DocumentProcessor)
 ```

--   `app.py`: Initializes the FastAPI app, sets up CORS, error handlers, and the `/process-business-license` endpoint.
+-   `app.py`: Initializes the FastAPI app, sets up CORS, error handlers, and the `/process-business-license` and `/process-receipt` endpoints.
 Loads configuration on startup.
 -   `config.py`: Manages loading of `country_config.json` and environment variables.
 -   `country_config.json`: Defines country-specific schemas and field names for OCR. **This is a key file to modify when adding support for new countries or fields.**
 -   `services/business_license_processor.py`: The core logic for handling a business license.
 It uses `FileProcessor` to prepare the document and `GeminiService` to perform OCR and data extraction based on the prompt generated from `country_config.json`.
+-   `services/receipt_processor.py`: The core logic for handling receipts.
+It uses `FileProcessor` to prepare the document and `GeminiService` to perform OCR and data extraction with a dynamic JSON structure determined by the AI.
 -   `services/file_processor.py`: Validates file types (PDF, various images) and converts them into a usable format (PNG bytes for PDFs, original bytes for images) for the OCR service.
 -   `services/gemini_service.py`: Encapsulates all interactions with the Google Gemini API, including authentication (via ADC), request formatting, and response handling.
 Configures safety settings and generation parameters.
--   `models.py`: Contains Pydantic models like `StandardBusinessLicenseResponse` to define the expected structure of API responses.
+-   `models.py`: Contains Pydantic models like `StandardBusinessLicenseResponse` and `DynamicReceiptResponse` to define the expected structure of API responses.
 -   `Dockerfile`: Specifies how to build the production Docker image, using `python:3.11-slim` and running Uvicorn.
 -   `utils/error_handlers.py`: Defines custom exception handlers for API errors.

 ## Key Features Detailed

 -   **Dynamic Country Configuration:** Supports different business license formats and required fields per country through `country_config.json`.
 New countries can be added by defining their specific `gemini_ocr_schema` and field names.
+-   **Intelligent Receipt Processing:** The receipt endpoint uses AI to determine the optimal JSON structure based on the actual receipt content, providing more natural and useful data organization compared to fixed schemas.
 -   **Multimodal Input:** Accepts PDF documents (first page is processed) and common image formats (PNG, JPEG, TIFF).
 -   **Gemini Integration:** Leverages Google's Gemini models for advanced OCR and structured data extraction.
 The prompt sent to Gemini is dynamically constructed based on the `gemini_ocr_schema` for the target country.
 -   **Standardized Output:** Aims to provide a consistent JSON output structure (`OCR_FIELD_NAME` keys) for extracted data, regardless of the input document's country of origin (as defined in the schema).